OUR COMPLAINTS POLICY

 6. We will let you know the result of the review within five days of the end of the review.
 At this time we will write to you confirming our final position on your complaint and explaining our reasons.

 7. If you are still unhappy with the outcome you can contact the Legal Ombudsman, PO Box 6806 Wolverhampton, WV1 9WJ.
-Any complaint to the Legal Ombudsman should usually be made within 6 months of our final decision on your complaint, however further information can be obtained from the Legal Ombudsman by telephoning them on 0300 555 0333 (between 09:00 and 17:00), email at email@example.com or by visiting www.legalombudsman.org.uk.
+Any complaint to the Legal Ombudsman should usually be made within 6 months of our final decision on your complaint, however further information can be obtained from the Legal Ombudsman by telephoning them on 0300 555 033, or by email at firstname.lastname@example.org.
+Further information can be found at www.legalombudsman.org.uk.

 8. If you have concerns about our conduct, or believe that we may have acted dishonestly, taking or losing your money, or treating you unfairly because of your age, a disability or other characteristic, your complaint will need to be referred to our regulator the Solicitors Regulation Authority.